 Astrology is a vast subject, but the doorway in is pretty straightforward.
 Once you cross the threshold, it can be like walking through the wardrobe from our world into Narnia, which makes astrology a rather amazing spiritual tool if you are willing to plumb its depths, either on your own or with the guidance of a professional astrologer.
 Come explore this subject with me.
 I want to show you how beautifully complex the subject is and how useful it can be in many different ways in your life journey.

-This article is the fourth in a series that looks at the many points that make up your chart when cast by a professional astrologer.
+This article is the fifth in a series that looks at the many points that make up your chart when cast by a professional astrologer.
 The astrology chart is a two-dimensional representation of the layout of the solar system when you took your first breath, and each astronomical point relates to an aspect of consciousness.
 Not only are you so much more than your Sun sign, but each point, including the Sun, is packed with an immense amount of information that you can only get with a fully rendered chart.
 This article looks at the planet Mars.

 Points in Astrology